★★★

 The Berry Glen Trail

-The trail initially climbs through a dark, lush, but somewhat mundane mixed-species forest, consisting of redwoods interspersed with tanoaks and other kinds of trees.
-With a few exceptions, the redwoods are mostly small.
-The trail switchbacks steeply up the hill, soon entering a disheveled-looking logged area, dense with huckleberry.
-The old growth then resumes for a stretch.
-As the trail climbs along a ridge, there’s old-growth to the right and an old clearcut, filled with small trees, to the left.
+The trail climbs through a mixed-species forest of redwoods interspersed with tanoaks and other kinds of trees.
+It’s dark and lush but mundane; with a few exceptions, the redwoods are mostly small.
+The trail switchbacks steeply up the hill, soon entering a disheveled-looking logged area that’s dense with huckleberry.
+The old growth then resumes for a while.
+As the trail climbs along a ridge, there’s old-growth to the right and an old clearcut filled with small trees to the left.

 The Berry Glen Trail

-There’s an interesting, very open grove of small and very light-colored redwoods, then the bigger, darker redwoods resume.
-The trail also passes a few small openings in the woods that resemble meadows but with ferns instead of grass.
-Similar openings can be seen on the Orick Horse Trail.
+There’s an interesting, very open grove of small and unusually light-colored redwoods, then the bigger, darker redwoods resume.
+The trail also passes a few small openings in the woods that look like meadows but with ferns instead of grass.

-The trail reaches the Lady Bird Johnson Grove Nature Trail just a few yards below the dedication plaque.
-The Nature Trail is bright, open, and relatively level, but the trees are mostly smaller and the scenery isn’t as interesting as the Berry Glen Trail.
-Continue around the Nature Trail and then return the way you came.
+The trail reaches the Lady Bird Johnson Grove just a few yards below the dedication plaque.
+The grove is bright, open, and relatively level, but the trees are mostly smaller and the scenery isn’t as interesting as the Berry Glen Trail.

 The Berry Glen Trail